anboit/ica0002/backup_restore.md

 ------ BACKUP RESTORE INSTRUCTION ------

-Run Ansible playbook to install all the necessary configurations, run this command from the ica0002 on your machine.
+Run Ansible playbook to install all the necessary configurations, run this command from the ica0002 on your machine.<br>
 ```ansible-playbook```

 ----------------------------------------